 Before your run

-Get acquainted with your instrument.
+- Start working: Get acquainted with your instrument.
 The links on the left-side menu bar will take you to the various instruments web pages.
-Please, be sure to read the documentation.
-In particular, some of the instruments have some specific instructions and recommendations for visiting astronomers, accessible through the "visitor" link on each of the instrument web page.
+Some of the instruments have specific instructions and recommendations for visiting astronomers, accessible through the "visitor" link on each of the instrument web page.

-In case you need more targets to fill the night, additional targets must be requested and approved in advance.
+- Targets and backup: In case you need more targets to fill the night, additional targets must be requested and approved in advance.
 Similarly, you should have a backup program in case the weather conditions do not permit your main program to be executed.
-In particular, keep in mind that strong wind often comes from the North, so backup targets to the South should be prepared.
+Keep in mind that strong wind often comes from the North, so backup targets to the South should be prepared.
 Additional targets, backup targets and change of instrument set-up must be requested well in advance using this procedure.

 Preparation of observing material